SZU-WenjieHuang/SZU-WenjieHuang/README.md

-### Hi there 👋
+### Hi I'm Wenjie 👋
-- 🔭 I’m currently a Msc Computer Science student at University of Birmingham
+- 🔭 Msc Computer Science at University of Birmingham

 <!--
 **SZU-WenjieHuang/SZU-WenjieHuang** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.